brickadia-community/omegga/docs/running.md

 Omegga will prompt for credentials as necessary and only stores the auth tokens brickadia generates on login. **Omegga does not store your password**.

+The first start downloads Brickadia through SteamCMD.
+Omegga uses a `steamcmd` already on `PATH`, or asks before installing its own into `~/.config/omegga/steam`.
+Installing one yourself first is optional.
+Anything that cannot answer that prompt, like a service manager or a game panel, should set `SKIP_STEAMCMD_PROMPT=true` to agree in advance.

 Omegga runs in the current working directory.
 To have it always use the same folder regardless of where you start it, run `omegga config default $(pwd)`.